 The SENDCo holds the National Award for SEND Co-ordination, and is responsible for ensuring that staff have the knowledge and skills needed to support pupils with SEND.
 Training is provided to all staff or to individuals, according to need, and can be internally sourced or provided by external experts, such as the Specialist Teaching Team.
-Recently, for example, all teachers have received training in dyslexia provision, and all teaching assistants have learned how to facilitate Lego®-based Therapy for children with social communication difficulties.
-In order to support specific pupils, individual support staff have been trained in the use of Colourful Semantics, as a tool for improving sentence construction.
+Within the last three years, the following training has been accessed by school staff: